 You can offer your medical providers to place a lien on any future monetary awards you collect from a defendant if you sue them over the accident.
 Then, if and when you do collect, the medical providers take what you owe them from the monetary damages you are awarded by the judge or jury.

-The attorneys of Krasney Law in SoCal can help you by negotiating a lien with hospitals and medical providers to reduce the amount you owe from settlement or jury award.
+The medical malpractice attorneys of Krasney Law in SoCal can help you by negotiating a lien with hospitals and medical providers to reduce the amount you owe from settlement or jury award.

 Just such a case lien came up this summer in the California Court of Appeal.
 This case was a bit more complicated than some accident cases, but it is a good illustration of how those who are injured because of another person’s careless or reckless driving still can get treated.
 It is also a good case to illustrate why people need the help of an attorney when they are injured in an accident.